tldr-pages/tldr/pages/common/yadm-encrypt.md

 # yadm-encrypt

-> A command that allows to to encrypt files listed in the designated encrypt file.
+> Encrypt files listed in the designated encrypt file.
 > After the files are encrypted they will be save in the designated archive folder.
 > More information: <https://yadm.io/docs/encryption>.